Apocalypto: Representation of the Maya

 Aspects of Maya culture and civilization depicted in Apocalypto are considered by some scholars to be historically inaccurate.
 According to Allan Wall of Banderas News, "The art, architecture and setting of the movie mixes aspects of different epochs and regions within the Mayan civilization."
-Some scholars have pointed out that the depiction of mass human sacrifices and widespread slavery was more typical of the Aztecs.
+Some scholars felt the depiction of mass human sacrifices and widespread slavery was more typical of the Aztecs.
 In contrast, Mayanist David Stuart stated that human sacrifice was not rare and based on carvings and mural paintings, there are "more and greater similarities between the Aztecs and Mayas."
 Other scholars of Mesoamerican history criticized the film for what they said were numerous inaccuracies.
 Hansen published an essay on the film and a critical commentary on the criticisms of the film.

 Aside from the controversy surrounding the alleged historical inaccuracies, scholars and indigenous activists were concerned over the film's highlighting the human sacrifices that occurred during the later years before the Spanish conquest.
-Anthropologist Traci Ardren felt that Apocalypto was biased because "no mention is made of the achievements in science and art, the profound spirituality and connection to agricultural cycles, or the engineering feats of Maya cities".
-The film has also been criticized by Guatemalan activist Ignacio Ochoa as "an offensive and racist notion that Maya people were brutal to one another long before the arrival of Europeans and thus they deserved, in fact, needed, rescue."

-Richard D. Hansen, a historical consultant on the film, stated in an interview with The Washington Post that the film does "give the feeling [that the Maya were] a sadistic lot", and expressed being "a little apprehensive about how the contemporary Maya will take it."
-The film's focus on "gratuitous violence" led Julia Guernsey, a professor of Mesoamerican art and culture, to condemn the film, stating in an interview, "there's a lot of really offensive racial stereotyping.
+Richard D. Hansen, a historical consultant on the film, stated in an interview with The Washington Post that the film does "give the feeling [that the Maya were] a sadistic lot", and expressed being "a little apprehensive about how the contemporary Maya will take it."Julia Guernsey, a professor of Mesoamerican art and culture, condemned the film, stating in an interview, "there's a lot of really offensive racial stereotyping.
 They're shown as these extremely barbaric people, when in fact, the Maya were a very sophisticated culture."
-Guernsey points out that the film is seen through the lens of Western morality and states that it is important to examine "alternative world views that might not match our own 21st century Western ones but are nonetheless valid."
+Guernsey alleged that the film is seen through the lens of Western morality and argued for "alternative world views that might not match our own 21st century Western ones but are nonetheless valid."